rajchandra3/Online-furniture-store/README.md

 # store
-A website for online purchase of furnitures.
+A website for online purchase of furniture sell.
 Implementing for both store owner and the customers.
+To be done by 03/11.